 - 1/2 teaspoon pure vanilla extract

 - Preheat oven to 350°F (177°C) degrees.
-Line the bottom and sides of an 8 or 9-inch square baking pan with aluminum foil or parchment, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
+Line the bottom and sides of an 8-inch or 9-inch square baking pan with aluminum foil or parchment, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
 Spray with nonstick spray or grease with butter.
 Set aside.

 - Make the crust/topping: In a large bowl, whisk the flour, oats, brown sugar, and cinnamon together until combined.
 Cut in the cold butter using a pastry blender or two forks until it reaches coarse, pea-sized crumbs.
 See photo above.
 Remove 3/4 cup of the mixture, put in a small bowl and mix with pecans.
 This will be set aside for the topping.